-Figure 27: Mean earthworm survival on the $42^{nd}$ day
+Figure 27: Mean earthworm survival on the 42nd day

 Generally, earthworm survival was dependent on the type of biochar present, application rates and time of exposure.
-Treatment that received no biochar recorded significantly higher survival (P < 0.05; $N = 9.75\pm0.50$ ) compared with all other treatments.
+Treatment that received no biochar recorded significantly higher survival (P < 0.05; $N = 9.75\pm0.50$) compared with all other treatments.
 As can be observed (Figures 23 to 27) most earthworms' death occurred in the first 3 days of the incubation in all treatments.
 The dead earthworms were found on the soil surface by day 3 and were subsequently removed (Figure 28 and 29).
 Surviving earthworms were seen burrowing into soil (Figure 30 and 31).
 In addition, earthworm survival reduced with increasing biochar application rates.
 Statistically significant (P < 0.05) and inverse relationship was found between biochar application rates and earthworm survival as indicated by Pearson moment correlation analysis (Appendix C).

-The use of CCB revealed that survival of earthworms; that is above 50 % was observed at lower biochar application rates of between 13 to 65 t ha-1.
+The use of CCB revealed that survival of earthworms; that is above 50 % was observed at lower biochar application rates of between 13 to 65 t ha^{-1} .
 Exceeding 65 t ha-1 of biochar application, earthworm survival reduced below 50 % and at application rates of 143 and 156 t ha-1, all earthworms were dead by the third day.
-More so, on day 3, at application rates of 13 t ha-1, mean survival ( $7.5 \pm 0.58$ ) recorded were not significantly different from survival at 26 t ha-1 ( $7 \pm 0.82$ ) and 39 t ha-1 ( $7.0 \pm 0.82$ ) respectively.
+More so, on day 3, at application rates of 13 t ha-1, mean survival (7.5 \pm 0.58) recorded were not significantly different from survival at 26 t ha-1 (7 \pm 0.82) and 39 t ha-1 (7.0 \pm 0.82) respectively.
 However there were significant differences (P < 0.05) in survival rates at 13 t ha-1 compared with that from 52 t ha-1 to 156 t ha-1.
 On subsequent days of the incubation (7, 14, 28 and 42), it was observed that treatments with CCB rates between 13 to 65 t ha-1 lost between 1-2 earthworms, yet had survival rates above 50 %.
 By day 42 significant differences were observed for mean survival at 13 t ha-1 compared with 26, 39, 52 and 65 t ha-1 respectively.
-No significant differences were observed for survival at biochar rates of 26, 39, 52 and 65 t ha-1 respectively.

-Appreciable effect on earthworm survival was realized by the 3rd day following the application of CHB and the effect was pronounced compared with other days of the incubation.
-Below 78 t ha-1 of CHB application, earthworm survival was above 50 % and at CHB rates of 143 and 156 t ha-1, all earthworms were observed to be dead (3rd DAI).
-As shown in Figure 23 to 27, few earthworms died on subsequent days of the incubation similar to what happened in CCB amended soils indicating adaptation to the amendments.
+No significant differences were observed for survival at biochar rates of 26, 39, 52 and 65 t ha-1 earthworm survey all earthworms were observed to be dead (3rd DAI).
+As shown in Figure 23 to all earthworms died on subsequent days of the incubation similar to what 27, few earthworms died on subsequent 167 happened in CCB amended soils indicating adaptation to the amendments.
 Mean survival at 13 t ha-1 was statistically not significant (P < 0.05) compared with earthworm survival at biochar rates of 26 and 39 t ha-1.
 Similarly there were no significant differences for survival rates at 39, 52 and 65 t ha-1.
 Meanwhile by day 42, 50 % survival was observed at 78 t ha-1 and all earthworms in soils treated with CHB at rates of between 91 to 156 t ha-1 were dead.
 In PMB treatments, rates that had survival above 50% included 13, 26, 39 52 and 65 t ha-1.
 Above 65 t ha-1 of PMB rates, earthworm survival reduced below 50 %.
 Subsequent days of incubation recorded some number of deaths in PMB amended soils though not pronounced compared with what happened on the 3rd day.
 By the 42nd day of the incubation, more than 50 % death of the earthworm population was recorded at rates exceeding 65 t ha-1 PMB rates.